ITV Studios: ITV Studios

 On 1 October 2019, ITV Studios restructured their entire distribution business.
 The Creative Network division, led by Mike Beale, consists of all of ITVS' unscripted format labels in and outside the United Kingdom, including recently acquired Israeli company Armoza Formats.
 The Global Entertainment division, based in the Netherlands, focuses on international sales of ITVS' unscripted formats.
 As a result, Talpa Media became defunct while Talpa Global was absorbed into the Global Entertainment division.
 The Global Distribution division will handle ITVS' drama and finished-tape catalogue as well as co-financing, co-production and production of scripted series.

 On 1 July 2020, ITV Studios announced a music partnership with BMG Rights Management (the sister company to ITV Studios' rival Fremantle via both companies' parent Bertelsmann), which includes a joint venture production music label.

 In March 2021, ITV Studios announced that they had rebranded their division ITV Studios Entertainment to Lifted Entertainment, with Syco Entertainment creative director and executive producer Lee McNicholas joining the rebranded label.

 On 28 April 2021, ITV Studios expanded into Spain with the launch of Cattleya Producciones, an offshoot of their Italian subsidiary Cattleya.

 In July 2024, ITV Studios acquired a majority stake in Hartswood Films.
 ITV will also handle worldwide distribution of their future shows.
 In the same month, ITV sold their 45% stake in Blumhouse Television back to Blumhouse.

 In October 2024, ITV Studios acquired a majority stake in British production company Eagle Eye Drama, along with its Belgian-based production company Happy Duck Films, which globally distributes Eagle Eye's programmes globally with Channel 4's Growth Fund, dropping their 25% stake, whilst ITV Studios will handle distribution of Eagle Eye's future programmes.

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.

 On 30 January 2025, Reuters reported that RedBird IMI were in early-stage talks with ITV plc to merge the All3Media and ITV Studios production businesses.
+However, in July 2026, All3Media merged with Banijay Group's media production and distribution arm instead to form the second incarnation of Banijay Entertainment.